robbytables/bug-free-invention/unit-6-flask/instructor-resources/06-flask-apis/06-api_slides.md

 **Talking Points:**

-- "We'll use the same route, and if a `POST` request gets made, we'll append that into our heroes list."
+- We'll use the same route, and if a `POST` request gets made, we'll append that into our heroes list.
-- "Add in the following function that I've named `addMyHero`."
+- Add in the following function that I've named `addMyHero()`.

 </aside>

 ---